dkooll/markparsr/README.md

 The markdown README is validated to contain all required sections from [terraform-docs](https://terraform-docs.io/) output, plus any additional optional content.

+Automatically detects and supports both document and table output formats from terraform-docs.

 It ensures all resources in your HCL Terraform code are properly documented in the README.

 It checks that all resources mentioned in the README actually exist in your terraform code.